 The device is a rectangle with 12 rows of 24 small rounded columns that can move up and down with great precision (from a few millimeters to a few centimeters) taking the form of three-dimensional objects.
 The movements of the system are fast enough to provide real-time representations of the shapes and their variations.

-“The project will allow blind people to be operators of design software, and not just users.
-They can create their 3D objects, and maybe use a printer to make them, " says Miele, co-author of the project and blind person, in a Stanford release.
+“The project will give blind people the opportunity to also be operators of design software, and not just users.
+They will be able to create their own objects in 3D, and perhaps use a printer to make them,” says Miele, co-author of the project and blind person, in a Stanford release.

 Here it is while showing the functions of the device: